ApsaraDB/PolarDB-for-PostgreSQL/README.md

 # Branch Introduction

 20210901: The default branch of PolarDB switched to **main** on 20210901, which supports compute-storage-separation architecture.
-The **master** branch in the past has been switched to **distributed** branch, which supports distributed architecture of PolarDB.
+The “POLARDB_11_STABLE” is the stable branch which is based on PostgreSQL 11.9.
+The original **master** branch in the past has been switched to **distributed** branch, which supports distributed architecture of PolarDB.

 # Documentation